-Launched on October 21, 1797, the USS Constitution is the oldest commissioned warship in the world.
+Launched on October 21, 1797, the USS Constitution is the oldest commissioned warship in the United States.
 The ship earned the nickname Old Ironsides after it was victorious over Great Britain’s HMS Guerriereduring the War of 1812.
 Despite the considerable damage caused to the British vessel, many of the shots from the Guerrierebounced off the hull of the Constitution.
 The ship remained in active service until 1881.
 Today it is docked at the Charlestown Navy Yard in Boston, and is open to the public.

 The Constitution has undergone numerous restorations over the course of it’s over 200-year history.
 Since its first refit in 1833, parts made of wood and copper have been replaced on the vessel.
 This material has been repurposed for various souvenirs, such as bookends, canes, gavels and boxes.